The pain of change and why it’s worth it

 There is a concept that Carl Bates speaks of, the shift from Craft to Enterprise, that most entrepreneurs are not even aware of; this is the shift of moving from a “one-person Master Craftsman business” to a “multi-person self-sustainable business”.

-Another reason that some potential clients are weary to embark on the journey with Eazy Contracting is because we ask them to Commit Fully and use the Entire Program from the beginning.
-This can be scary as they don’t know what this actually means, so it’s easier to rather not take the steps that need to be done to get Eazy Contracting fully implemented.
+Another reason that some potential clients are weary to embark on the journey with Eazy Costing is because we ask them to Commit Fully and use the Entire Program from the beginning.
+This can be scary as they don’t know what this actually means, so it’s easier to rather not take the steps that need to be done to get Eazy Costing fully implemented.

 Something else that we often encounter, especially in the first few days of implementation, is a push-back from team members.
 There are many reasons for this, including: